enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/utility-classes.md

 ## Ready to go

 Enhance comes preconfigured with a [customizable utility class system](https://github.com/enhance-dev/enhance-styles#readme).
-During development a stylesheet is generated and served via `/enhance-styles.css` and automatically included in your document's `<head>` section.
+During development a stylesheet is generated and served via `/enhance-styles.css` and included by default in your document's `<head>` section.

 <doc-callout level="caution">

 If you use a [custom Head function](/docs/learn/starter-project/head), `enhance-styles.css` will **not** be included by default.
-To add Enhance Styles utility classes with a custom head.mjs, it is recommended to use the helper function [described below](#getstyles) to include Enhance Styles.
+To add Enhance Styles utility classes with a custom `head.mjs`, it is recommended to use the helper function [described below](#getstyles) to include Enhance Styles.

 </doc-callout>